 Web chatbots can be used in place of the traditional landing page with a single CTA button.
 When a chatbot is the single focus of a landing page, it channels the attention towards the conversation enticing engagement.

 Leads coming to the page are encouraged to partake in the chat from the start while given the opportunity to “choose their own journey”.
-Employing conversational landing pages, we have seen conversion rates to triple or even quadruple.
+Employing conversational landing pages, we have seen landing page conversion rates to triple or even quadruple.

 Social media (SM) are one of the most effective marketing campaign channels of today.
 Since these networks are often accessed via mobile, advertisers found chat format to be quite compelling in combination with SM ads.